ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 └───┘
 ```

-## insert_keeper_max_retries
+## keeper_max_retries

-The setting sets the maximum number of retries for ClickHouse Keeper (or ZooKeeper) requests during insert into replicated MergeTree.
+The setting sets the maximum number of retries for ClickHouse Keeper (or ZooKeeper) requests during qyerues.
 Only Keeper requests which failed due to network error, Keeper session timeout, or request timeout are considered for retries.

 Possible values: